Showing posts with label peach. Show all posts

 The Island of Adventure

-We left the Island of Adventure, we went to City Walk, I had talked to Lora, she was to meet us there.
-As always she was late.
+We left the Island of Adventure and went to City Walk.
+I had talked to Lora, who was to meet us there.
+As always, she was late.

-We decided to eat supper at Hard Rock Café, we insisted on eating outside, they said that we would have to wait, we said that was okay, we were not in a hurry.
+We decided to eat supper at Hard Rock Café.
+We insisted on eating outside.
+They said that we would have to wait, but we said that was okay; we were not in a hurry.

-It is funny now, but we thought that their tables outside were downstairs.
+It is funny now, but we thought their outside tables were downstairs.

-We were lead to a balcony overlooking City Walk, which had a gorgeous view, but a bit briskly.
+We were led to a balcony overlooking City Walk, which had a gorgeous view but a bit briskly.

 Being so high up, it caught the breeze of the parks.